monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 ## When to obsolete / merge

 If a term is a candidate for obsoletion and/or merging, this should be reported on the [GitHub issue tracker](https://github.com/monarch-initiative/mondo/issues) and labeled 'obsolete'.
+Click [here](https://github.com/monarch-initiative/mondo/issues?q=is%3Aissue+is%3Aopen+label%3Aobsolete) for potential terms for obsoletion.

 Issues should remain open for at least two weeks to allow for the community to comment and bring up any objections.
 All obsoletions will be done via a pull request and reviewed by Mondo developers.